avifried1/usvisa-il-app/README.md

 If a Telegram token is set in the configuration you'll receive Telegram alerts when a new appointment is scheduled.

+### Screenshot

+Once a new appointment was set, a screenshot `appointment_screenshot.png` will be saved into the project's main directory, and a file `new_appointment.txt` will be saved with the appointment details

 ### Keep looking for earlier appointments

 When the scheduler finds an appointment, it schedules it and creates a file `new_appointment.txt` with the details.
 This is to prevent from scheduling a new, later appointment if running afterwards (since the configuration is still set with the older appointment).